 Together, we can keep every child safe online.

 The COVID-19 pandemic has shown how urgent it is for us to come together to stop online abuse.
-Last year the NSPCC helpline saw a 45% increase in contacts from people worried about children experiencing online abuse.
+The NSPCC helpline has reported that they have seen a 45% increase in contacts from people worried about children experiencing online abuse.
 That’s why we’re campaigning for laws to protect young people online.

 We all have a role to play - use our advice, tools and resources to help keep every child safe online.